Damian Rhodes: Personal life

-In 2005, Rhodes married TV host Amanda Jahn.
-They have two children and reside in Cleveland, Ohio.
+Rhodes was married to Amanda Jahn from 2005 to 2024.
+They have two children together.

 Rhodes was previously married to Canadian actress Lara Wickes from 1997 to 1999.
 Rhodes and Wickes met in 1994, when they both resided in a Toronto area apartment, when he was a member of the Toronto Maple Leafs.

 Rhodes was known for his eccentricities during his tenure with the Senators, such as refusing to change his goalie pads to ones with the team's colors following his mid-season acquisition in 1996, bleaching his hair blonde and opting to stay in Ottawa area hotels on game days in order to keep his focus.